Megwana/open_road/README.md

 ---
 ## Credits
 ---
+Please see the following links I have used to fix bugs, learn from or tackle problems:

 ## Acknowledgments

 I would like to thank my course mentor Akshat Garg for his guidance and support in our sessions.